Crambor/File-Sorter/README.md

 # File Sorter

-The purpose of this program is to automatically sort a given directory.
+The purpose of this program is to automatically sort a given directory into user-assigned folders, by file extension.

 ## Getting Started